Information compiled from:

 Aug.
 8, 1978 - Sept.
 8, 1978

-While serving as Pastor at Our Lady of Perpetual Help in Aurora (1972-1982), Father Cassidy was Pro-Tem Administrator of St. Joseph's until Father Balasko was appointed as pastor.
+While serving as Pastor at Our Lady of Perpetual Help in Aurora (1972 to 1982), Father Cassidy was Pro-Tem Administrator of St. Joseph's until Father Balasko was appointed as pastor.
 A native of Youngstown born November 10, 1927, he attended St. Mary's College in St. Mary, Kentucky and St. Mary's Seminary in Cleveland.
 Bishop Emmet Walsh ordained him on February 28, 1953.
-Rev. Cassidy served as Associate Pastor at Immaculate Conception Parish & of St. Peter both in Canton, was on the faculty of Central Catholic High School, Canton (1960-1965), Associate at St. Stephen in Niles (1965), Administrator at St. Thomas Aquinas High School in Louisville (1966), Pastor of SS.
+Rev. Cassidy served as Associate Pastor at Immaculate Conception Parish & of St. Peter both in Canton, was on the faculty of Central Catholic High School, Canton (1960 to 1965), Associate at St. Stephen in Niles (1965), Administrator at St. Thomas Aquinas High School in Louisville (1966), Pastor of SS.
 Philip and James, Canal Fulton (1967), and Pastor at Assumption Parish, Geneva (1968).
 Following his pastorate in Aurora, Father Cassidy was appointed Pastor of St. Patrick in Kent (1982) and then accepted the Pastorate of St. Joseph in Jefferson (1985).
 He also served on various diocesan and community agency committees & boards.
 Rev. Cassidy died August 19, 1988, after suffering a heart attack while golfing.

 Rev. George J. Balasko ~